-- 1) A description of the alleged violation(s), a list of all policies allegedly violated, a description of the applicable procedures, and a statement of the potential Disciplinary Sanctions actions that could result. - 2) The time, date, and location of the hearing. - Information about the option for the hearing to occur with the parties located in separate rooms using technology that enables the Decision Maker(s) and Parties to see and hear a Party or Witness answering questions.
-Parties should inform the Title IX Coordinator, Hearing Officer or other designee of any desire to have the hearing occur in separate rooms at least 3 days prior to the hearing to ensure appropriate technology is in place. - 4) Information on how the hearing will be recorded and on access to the recording for the Parties after the hearing. - 5) A copy of the rules of decorum for all hearing participants - 6) A list of the Decision Makers, Board Chair, and Hearing Officer who will attend the hearing, along with an invitation to object to any actual or perceived conflicts of interest or bias of the Decision Maker(s) prior to the hearing.
-The President of the University shall serve as the Decision Maker for all cases involving a Respondent who is a faculty member.
-In all cases involving a Respondent who is an Employee, the President may designate a Decision-Maker. - 7) A statement that if any Party or Witness does not appear at the scheduled hearing, the hearing may be held in their absence, and the testimony or any statements provided by the Party or Witness prior to the hearing will not be considered by the Decision Maker. - 8) Notification that the parties may have the assistance of an Advisor of their choice at the hearing and will be required to have one present for any questions they may desire to ask of the other Party or Witnesses.
-The Party should notify the Title IX Coordinator, Hearing Officer or other designee in advance of the hearing if they do not have an Advisor, and the University will appoint one.
-Each party must have an Advisor present. - 9) A copy of all the materials provided to the Decision Maker(s) about the matter and the opportunity to provide a written response in advance of the hearing. - 10) Information regarding who to contact to arrange any disability accommodations, language assistance, and/or interpretation services that may be needed at the hearing.
+- 1) A description of the alleged violation(s), a list of all policies allegedly violated, a description of the applicable procedures, and a statement of the potential Disciplinary Sanctions actions that could result. - 2) The time, date, and location of the hearing. - 3) Information about the option for the hearing to occur with the parties located in separate rooms using technology that enables the Board Member(s) (Decision Maker(s)) and Parties to see and hear a Party or Witness answering questions.
+Parties should inform the Hearing Facilitator of any desire to have the hearing occur in separate rooms at least 3 days prior to the hearing to ensure appropriate technology is in place. - 4) Information on how the hearing will be recorded and how Parties can access the recording. - 5) A copy of the rules of decorum for all hearing participants. - 6) A list of the Board Member(s) (Decision Maker(s)) who will attend the hearing, along with an invitation to object to any actual or perceived conflicts of interest or bias of the Board Member(s) (Decision Maker(s)) prior to the hearing. - 7) A statement that if any Party or Witness does not appear at the scheduled hearing, the hearing may be held in their absence, and the testimony or any statements provided by the Party or Witness prior to the hearing may not be able to be considered by the Board Member(s) (Decision Maker(s)). - 8) Notification that the parties may have the assistance of an Advisor of their choice at the hearing and will be required to have one present for any questions they may desire to ask of the other Party or Witnesses.
+The Party should notify the Hearing Facilitator in advance of the hearing if they do not have an Advisor, and the University will appoint one.
+Each party must have an Advisor present. - 9) A copy of all the materials provided to the Board Member(s) (Decision Maker(s)) about the matter and the opportunity to provide a written response in advance of the hearing. - 10) Information regarding who to contact to arrange any disability accommodations, language assistance, and/or interpretation services that may be needed at the hearing.

-11) For compelling reasons, the Hearing Officer or other designee may reschedule the hearing.
+For compelling reasons, the Hearing Facilitator may reschedule the hearing.